netxms/netxms-doc/admin/event-processing.rst

    :scale: 55%

    Not strict(default)

 .. figure:: _images/AlarmStatesTransitionsInvokedByUser-strict.png
    :scale: 55%

    Strict

 Alarm Melodies
 --------------

 On each severity of alarm can be set melody to play.
 This melody will be played when new alarm in state outstanding will occur.
 Melody that should be played should exist on server in wav format.
 See instruction there: :ref:`upload-file-on-server-label`.
 By default there are no sounds on alarms.

 To set sound open preferences, there select :menuselection:`Alarms --> Alarm Sounds` tab.
 There in drop-down will be seen all possible options.
 If sound will not be chosen, alarm with this severity will come silently.

+To configure sounds, open preferences and select :menuselection:`Alarms --> Alarm Sounds` tab.
+Drop-downs next to each severity level have a list of available sounds.
+If no sound is chosen, alarm for given severity will come silently.

 .. figure:: _images/Alarm_Sound_Preferences.png
    :scale: 65%